-Syncope Topic: Heart (cardiology)
+Syncope Topic: Heart (cardiology) Meaning Fainting.

-Meaning Fainting.
 When a person 'passes out' or 'faints' and then after a short time they wake up.
 Another name for this is 'brief loss of consciousness'.
 This might be caused by heart beat problems or low blood pressure.

-Similar words -

-Synovial fluid Topic: Body parts (anatomy)

-Meaning Synovial fluid i to move smoo is a thick liquid that helps your joints thly.

-Similar words Synovia

-Systemic Lupus Eryt hematosus Topic: Sickness

-Meaning A type of autoimmune disease.
-It can cause lots of problems with joints, blood vessels, and kidneys.

-Similar words Lupus

-Tachycardia Topic: Heart (cardiology)

-Meaning When your heart beats faster than normal.
+Similar words - Synovial fluid Topic: Body parts (anatomy) Meaning Synovial fluid i to move smoo s a thick liquid that helps your joints thly.
+Similar words Synovia Systemic Lupus Eryt hematosus Topic: Sickness Meaning immune disease.
+It can cause lots of joints, blood vessels, and kidneys.
+Similar words Lupus Tachycardia Topic: Heart (cardiology) Meaning When your heart beats faster than normal.
 A normal heartbeat is between 60 and 100 beats every minute.

-Similar words -

-Tachypnoea Topic: Heart (cardiology)

-Meaning Breathing that is faster than normal.
-Normal is between 12 and 20 breaths every minute.

-Similar words -

-Tailbone Topic: Body parts (anatomy)

-Meaning The tailbone is the lowest part of your backbone.
-It is made of 4 very small vertebrae that are joined together, called the coccyx.

-Similar words Coccyx; bottom of the spine

-Tamponade Topic: Heart (cardiology)

-Meaning This means pressure or squeeze caused by a fluid inside a space.
-For example, a cardiac tamponade is when fluid fills up in the space around the heart and squeezes the heart.
-This can make it difficult for the heart to move and pump, and can cause the heart to stop meaning the person could die unless the fluid is drained quickly at a clinic or hospital.

-Similar words -
+Similar words - Tachypnoea Topic: Heart (cardiology) Tachypnoea Meaning - Topic: Heart (cardiology) is faster than normal.
+Normal is between 12 s every minute. - is faster than normal.
+Normal is between 12 Meaning - is faster than normal.
+Normal is between 12 Meaning Similar words and 20 breaths - The tailbone is is faster than normal.
+Normal is between 12 s every minute.
+Meaning Similar words Tailbone and 20 breaths - The tailbone is of 4 very small is faster than normal.
+Normal is between 12 s every minute.
+Topic: Body parts (anatomy) the lowest part of your backbone.
+It is made vertebrae that are joined together, called Meaning Similar words Tailbone Meaning and 20 breaths - The tailbone is of 4 very small the coccyx. is faster than normal.
+Normal is between 12 s every minute.
+Topic: Body parts (anatomy) the lowest part of your backbone.
+It is made vertebrae that are joined together, called Meaning Similar words Tailbone Meaning Similar words and 20 breaths - The tailbone is of 4 very small the coccyx.
+Coccyx; bottom This means pro- space.
+For exa up in the space This can make and can cause is faster than normal.
+Normal is between 12 s every minute.
+Topic: Body parts (anatomy) the lowest part of your backbone.
+It is made vertebrae that are joined together, called

 Tear duct Topic: Body parts (anatomy)

 Meaning Tear ducts are small tubes that go from the inside corner of your eye to the inside of your nose.
 This tube carries tears from your eyes into your nose.

 Similar words Lacrimal duct

 Tears Topic: Body parts (anatomy)

-Meaning salty water that keeps your eyes moist and you cry, tears come out of your tear ducts.
+Meaning Tears are the salty water that keeps your eyes moist and clean.
+When you cry, tears come out of your tear ducts.

 Similar words Crying

-TEDs or TED stocking (thrombo embolic de Topic: Medicine
+TEDs or TED stockir (thrombo embolic de • Topic: Medicine

 Meaning Stockings or long socks that many patients wear in hospital.
 These stockings must feel tight around your calves and legs.
 They make sure that blood keeps flowing through your veins (blood pipes back to the heart) in your legs.
 If blood doesn't flow properly back to your heart, it might cause a deep vein thrombosis (clot in the leg) or a pulmonary embolus (blood clot in the lungs).

 Similar words Pressure stockings

 Teeth Topic: Body parts (anatomy)

 Meaning Teeth are the very small bone-like things in the mouth for biting and chewing.
 They are covered with a hard coat called enamel.

 Similar words -

 Temple Topic: Body parts (anatomy)

 Meaning The temples are on either side of your head, between your eye and ear.
 It is a very sensitive spot.

 Similar words -

 Tendon Topic: Body parts (anatomy)

 Meaning Tendons are tough cords that join our muscles to your bones.
-When your muscle contracts, it pulls on the tendor which then moves the bone.
+When your muscle contracts, it pulls on the tendon which then moves the bone.

 Similar words Muscle